chipjarred/NIX/README.md

 ```

 #### Value or Error functions
-Functions that return a value that on success means some thing other than merely success return a Swift `Result<Value, NIX.Error>`, where `Value` is the type of the value being returned on success.
+Functions that, on success,  return a value that means something other than merely success return a Swift `Result<Value, NIX.Error>`, where `Value` is the type of the value being returned on success.
 For example:

 ```swift
 let file: FileDescriptor